elenlefoll/RstatsTextbook/README.md

-# Data Analysis for the Language Sciences in R
+# Data Analysis for the Language Sciences
-## A very gentle introduction to data management, statistics and data visualisation
+## A very gentle introduction to statistics and data visualisation in R

 This is a work-in-progress draft of an beginner-level textbook to statistics and data visualisation in R by [Elen Le Foll](https://www.elenlefoll.eu).